About us

 No assumptions about identity.

 Some survivors were born into conditions of organized abuse, and from infancy onward had lives and identities formed by extreme harm.
 We never assume that these conditions ended or lessened, just because the body grew older.
 Some survivors are here as people who have no outside identity, other than being a survivor, trying to survive a day at a time.
-Some survivors only experience identities defined entirely by submission and roles imposed by abusers with no internalized sense of who they are, what choices they may have, what rights they may have, what aspirations they could have, and what may be possible for them.
+Some survivors only experience identities defined entirely by roles imposed by abusers with no internalized sense of who they are, what choices they may have, what rights they may have, what aspirations they could have, and what may be possible for them.

 No assumptions about shared culture.